 - Lowered expenses significantly

-- Revenues have grown steadily for the last 3-6 months
+- Revenues have grown steadily for the last three to six months

-Any time your business’s revenue or profitability has increased for 3+ consecutive months, it may be a good time to consider consolidating your business debt.
-If you fall into one of the situations above then here are some general guidelines to keep in mind before you apply, which are again broken up by either SBA loans or alternative consolidation term loans:
+Any time your business’ revenue or profitability has increased for three or more consecutive months may be a good time to consider consolidating your business debt.
+If you fall into one of the situations above, then here are some general guidelines to keep in mind before you apply, which are again broken up by either SBA loans or alternative consolidation term loans:

 The longer your business has been operating, the more financing options are available to you.

 As your business ages, the amount of opportunities to obtain needed debt relief typically increases.
 For example, an SBA loan typically requires two years’ time in business, while term loans often require only one year.
 In most cases, lenders will not consider time that your business was idle (not operating or generating any revenue) as counting toward time in business.

-Reducing interest rates is a very common goal for small businesses that have taken out a short term business loan or a merchant cash advance.
-While there is certainly a place for short term, higher APR financing, that financing is not sustainable long term.
-A small business debt consolidation loan comes with lower APR than nearly every short term financing option available..
+Reducing interest rates is a very common goal for small businesses that have taken out a short-term business loan or a merchant cash advance.
+While there is certainly a place for short-term financing, the cost makes it unsustainable for a long period of time.
+A small business debt consolidation loan comes with lower APR than nearly every short-term financing option available.

 2. Lower Monthly Payments

-All else equal, small business consolidation loans result in lower monthly payments because they have a lower APR and a longer repayment term.
+All else being equal, small business consolidation loans result in lower monthly payments because they have a lower APR and a longer repayment term.
 If your goal is to lower the amount you’re paying on your debt each month, then an SBA loan is likely going to be your best option.

-When small businesses consolidate their loans, they may qualify for additional borrowing.
-That’s a result of the lower APR and longer repayment terms, which increases the business’s DSCR.
+When small businesses get consolidation financing, they may qualify for additional borrowing.
+That’s a result of the lower APR and longer repayment terms, which increases the business’ debt service coverage ratio (DSCR).

-Revolving lines of credit, especially credit cards, are an incredibly useful cash flow management tool.
-The give a business a high degree of flexibility in their spending since you can float bill essentially interest free so long as you pay the card in full each month.
-However, if you’ve built up a balance on the line, you lose flexibility and probably have relatively expensive debt payments.
+Revolving business lines of credit, especially credit cards, are an incredibly useful cash flow management tool.
+They give a businesses a high degree of flexibility in their spending since you can float bills, essentially interest free, as long as you pay the card in full each month.
+However, if you’ve built up a balance on the line, you lose flexibility and are on the hook for expensive debt payments.

 Consolidating small business credit card debt with a business consolidation loan not only makes the monthly debt payment more affordable, but it frees up your credit line again.
 You’ll have a more affordable loan and a revolving line of credit that’s ready to be put back to work, or to have on reserve to prepare for the unexpected.

 6. More Predictable Payments

-Many short term loans that are consolidated have variable interest rates.
+Many short-term loans that are consolidated have variable interest rates.
 This means that the payment changes over time, and you can’t accurately budget the same amount on every payment date.
-This can be very frustrating if your payments end up being more than what you expect.
+This can be very frustrating if your payments end up being more than what you expected.